 Lake vs Sea

+The main feature that constitutes the difference between lake and sea is whether a particular water body is connected to an ocean.
 Water is the lifeline of earth and all living organisms.
-There are many water bodies on earth such as rivers, streams, lakes, ponds, seas and oceans.
+There are many water bodies on earth such as rivers, streams, lakes, ponds, seas, and oceans.
 While oceans are the largest water bodies of salt water, seas are subsystems of these oceans that are also salt water bodies.
 While the rest of the water bodies are well defined and demarcated, there is always confusion between lakes and seas as there are some seas that fit into the definition of lakes, whereas some lakes are in fact seas in themselves.
 This article attempts to clarify these confusions by highlighting the features of lakes and seas.

-• Sea, being a part of the ocean is salt water body
+• Sea, being a part of the ocean is a salt water body.

-• Lake is not permanent on geological scale, and get formed matures, and finally dies
+• Lake is not permanent on the geological scale, and get formed, matures, and finally dies.

 • Much of the confusion between a lake and a sea arose because of wrong nomenclature by explorers of earlier times.

 • At times, you may have the chance to see the lake bed.
 However, though the coastline of a sea changes, the bed of a sea is always hidden.

 • It is also possible that the confusion between lake and sea came into being because of how different nations identified each water body.
 In English, a lake or sea is given the name by considering whether or not the water body is landlocked.
 If it is a sea, it has a connection with the ocean.
 That means it is not landlocked.
 If it is a lake, it does not have a connection with the ocean.
 That means it is landlocked or surrounded by land.
 For other languages, the salinity of the water may have been the distinguishing factor of a lake or a sea.
 If it is salty, then it is a sea and it is not salty, then it is a lake.
 That can explain why Caspian Sea is named a sea when clearly it is a lake.